opensensorhub/osh-docs/src/dev/tutorials/migrating-sensor-driver-from-v1.md

 **Control Inputs**
 - Replace references to `ISensorControlInterface` by `IStreamingControlInterface`
 - Pass the name of each cotnrol input as a constructor argument instead of overriding `getName()`
+- Create command structure using new SWE builders instead of deprecated factory methods

 **Generation of SensorML description**
 - Replace calls to `addIdentifier2(term)` by `addIdentifier(term)`